stoeps13/connections-doc/source/admin/install/cp_config_customizer_setup_nginx.md

     2. Update the nginx.conf file and add the MW\_PROXY\_SERVICE and MW\_PROXY\_PORT values as shown in the following example.

+    !!! note
-    **Note:** If you are using HA, then `MW_PROXY_SERVICE` represents the fronting Kubernetes master address \(for example, the load balancer or a virtual IP address\).
+    If you are using HA, then `MW_PROXY_SERVICE` represents the fronting Kubernetes master address \(for example, the load balancer or a virtual IP address\).
 Otherwise, it represents the IP address of the Master node.

     ```
     worker_processes  1;